Honest Inference for Stochastic Optimization: Abstract

 \section{Abstract}

-This manuscript studies a general approach to construct confidence sets for the solution of population-level optimization, commonly referred to as M-estimation.
-Statistical inference for M-estimation poses significant challenges due to the non-standard limiting behaviors of the corresponding estimator, which arise in settings with increasing dimension of parameters, non-smooth objectives, or constraints.
+This manuscript studies a general approach to construct confidence sets for the solution of stochastic optimization, rendering empirical risk minimization as special cases.
+Statistical inference for stochastic optimization poses significant challenges due to the non-standard limiting behaviors of the corresponding estimator, which arise in settings with increasing dimension of parameters, non-smooth objectives, or constraints.
 We propose a simple and unified method that guarantees validity in both regular and irregular cases.
-Moreover, we provide a comprehensive width analysis of the proposed confidence set, showing that the convergence rate of the diameter is adaptive to the unknown degree of instance-specific regularity.
+We provide a unified treatment of validity, conservativeness, and the size of the resulting confidence sets.
+In particular, the presented width analysis demonstrates the adaptive behavior of the confidence set to the unknown degree of instance-specific regularity.
 We apply the proposed method to several high-dimensional and irregular statistical problems.
+Numerical results for all statistical applications are provided.

 \keywords{Honest inference, Adaptive inference, Irregular M-estimation, Non-standard asymptotics, Extremum estimators.}